pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 You can even include code snippets to show how to use your library.
 Those code snippets can even automatically be run as tests with `cargo test`!

-All libraries hosted on crates.io automatically have their documentation hosted on docs.rs.
+All libraries hosted on crates.io, Rust's public package registry, automatically have their documentation hosted on docs.rs.

 ## Conclusion

-If a project performance requirements are strict enough to rule out more mainstream languages, and the economic, staffing, and technical realities of a project can make room for a new language, I would not rule out Rust in fear of its complexity.
-Despite its steep learning curve (we've just scratched the surface here), underneath is a language that sets developers up for success by taking traditionally hidden assumptions about a system, like when null is returned, when errors are thrown, when is it safe to use code in multi-threaded context, and when memory is or is not allocated, and put in the type system, where the compiler is able to point out errors at build time.
+Despite its steep learning curve (we've just scratched the surface here), underneath is a language that sets developers up for success by taking traditionally hidden assumptions about a system, like when null is returned or when errors are thrown, and putting them in the type system, where the compiler is able to point out errors before the program runs.
+While not covered here, this guarantee extends to other tricky areas, like multi-threaded code and memory management.
+On top of this, all this info can easily be shared, thanks to its out-of-the-box documentation tools.